zth/rescript-js/README.md

  }
 ```

-Open the stdlib, so it's available in the global scope:
+Open the standard library so it's available in the global scope.
+This is important because this is the way it'll ship in the compiler eventually, automatically available in the global scope.

 ```diff
  {